makrai/notes/botha14-morph-lm.md

 # 1 Intro

-* trans into 6 languages, including the morphologically complex Czech, German and Russian
+* trans into 6 languages,
+  including the morphologically complex Czech, German and Russian

 # 2 Additive

 * languages types
-  * more fusional languages (e.g. Czech, Russian) to
+  * more fusional languages (eg Czech, Russian) to
-  * more agglutinative languages (e.g. Turkish)
+  * more agglutinative languages (eg Turkish)
 * Unlike the recursive neural-network method of Luong+ (2013), we do not impose a single tree structure over a word, which would ignore the ambiguity inherent in words like `un[[lock]able]` vs. `[un[lock]]able`.
 In